aayusoni31/Blog/README.md

 # Blog Application

-A full-stack blog application built with React (Vite) for the frontend and Node.js/Express for the backend, using MongoDB as the database.
-The application features user authentication via Clerk, blog post creation and management, and a responsive UI built with Tailwind CSS.
+Developed a full-stack blog application with authentication, CRUD operations, and image uploads using Node.js, Express, React, and SQL.
+Implemented secure login system, post management, and optimized data handling with deployment on server.

 ## Features